Australian/New Zealand Standards

 Protector Aluminium fence’s have been tested and approved to comply with the Standard building regulation.
-They are covered by Codemark Certification which means they are approved by Building Authrorities throughout Australia and New Zealand.
+They are covered by Codemark Certification which means they are approved by Building Authorities throughout Australia.

 To ensure your pool fencing complies with local guidelines, contact a pool fence inspector/certifier in your area.